 Coming off of the cool winter months, the temperatures throughout Japan begin to rise as March rolls in.
 Early spring remains cool in northern Japan.
 The south, on the other hand, begins to return to its balmy warmth.

-Spring is one of the best times to visit Japan as the plum and cherry blossoms are in full swing.
+Spring is one of the most interesting seasons to visit Japan, as the plum and cherry blossoms are in full swing.
 The cherry blossom season changes from year to year but usually peaks between late March and mid-April.
 You can check the Japan National Tourist Association’s official website for the official cherry blossom forecast when it’s released.

-As you might predict, late April and early May is one of the busiest times of year to visit Japan.
-Aside from the cherry blossoms, there’s a string of national holidays forming Japan’s famous Golden Week.
-You’ll need to book accommodations and tickets for your trip to Japan well ahead at this time of year to avoid disappointment.
+Late April and early May are among the busiest times of the year in Japan.
+Aside from the cherry blossoms, a string of national holidays forms the country’s famous Golden Week.
+You’ll need to book accommodations and tickets well ahead of time to avoid disappointment.

 Spring festivals & holidays